howbizarre/add-stamp/README.md

    - Check that text color contrasts with image background
    - Ensure opacity settings are correct (50% transparency)

+### Opacity and Transparency Issues

+If stamp opacity is not working as expected:

+1. **Opacity not applying:**
+   - Verify the WASM module is properly compiled with the latest changes
+   - Check browser console for JavaScript errors
+   - Ensure opacity value is between 1-100

+2. **Stamp too transparent or too opaque:**
+   - Adjust the opacity slider (1-100%)
+   - Remember: 1% = nearly invisible, 100% = fully opaque
+   - Default 75% provides good balance for most images

+3. **WASM method errors:**
+   - If you see "apply_stamp_with_options_text_and_opacity is not a function"
+   - Rebuild WASM module: `npm run build:wasm`
+   - Clear browser cache and reload the page

 ### Image Processing Issues

 If watermarking fails or produces unexpected results: